-I have had two pairs of bespoke shoes from Cleverley – brown cap-toes and black imitation brogues (left).
+I have three pairs of bespoke shoes from Cleverley – brown cap-toes, black imitation brogues and Russian-reindeer monk straps (above).
 I covered the process of making the first pair in detail, over 13 posts, so there is no lack of detail on them.

 Surprisingly, Cleverley might be the most distinct shoemaker on this list, as their standard shoe is lighter in construction than anyone else.
-This makes them comfortable slightly quicker in the morning, but less comfortable s towards the end of the day, in my experience.
-If Cleverley lacks anything, it is around finishing, as they don’t do burnishing or patina work.
+This means they are comfortable slightly quicker in the morning, but less comfortable towards the end of the day, in my experience.
+Cleverley also tends to do less burnishing or patina work.

 Foster & Son

-I have had two pairs of bespoke from Tony, Dean, Daniel, Thomas and Co – a seamless slip-on in hatchgrain leather, and an oxford Adelaide (pictured left).
-The latter were made in the wrong colour originally, and have since been patinated by Thomas (pics coming soon).
+I have had three pairs of bespoke from Tony, Dean and co – a seamless slip-on in hatchgrain leather, an oxford adelaide (pictured above) and a suede slip-on (below).
+The adelaides were made in the wrong colour originally, and were subsequently patinated to the dark-brown you can see here.

 Antonio pio Mele